niklasgrab/OpenHomeMatic/README.md

 org.openmuc.framework.driver.homematic.interface = CUL

 # If the CUL interface is used, the serial port of the stick needs to be defined.
 Default for CUL is /dev/ttyUSB0
-;org.openmuc.framework.driver.homematic.connection.port = /dev/ttyACM0
+;org.ogema.driver.homematic.serial.port = /dev/ttyACM0
 ~~~

 Both hardware interface communication options **SCC** and **CUL** are serial connections.
-The property `org.openmuc.framework.driver.homematic.connection.port` defines the port to be used.
+The property `org.ogema.driver.homematic.serial.port` defines the port to be used.
 For *CUL* the default value of the port is */dev/ttyUSB0*.
 For *SCC*, the default value of the port is */dev/ttyAMA0*.

 Additionally, the transceivers ID, used to pair and identify itself with HomeMatic devices, may be chosen.
 The property `org.openmuc.framework.driver.homematic.id` allows to set this ID, which can be an arbitrary string of 6 characters.
 The default value is *F11034*.